 doesn't provide any benefit to the members, unless you're dealing with "certificate chasers".

 To achieve a good final air tightness test result, we recommend a preleminary test of the building during the construction stage.
 Because of the fact that the final test (official test according to Part L, for inclusion in BER) has to be made at the very end of the construction phase, the option to eliminate potential leakages is very limited.

 There are two main values, regarding the air tightness of buildings - the air change rate (𝑛) and the air permeability (𝑞𝐸).

 The air change rate shows the quantity of air changes per hour at a certain pressure differential (usually at 50Pa).

-We aim to deliver air tightness strategies and products, to allow our clients with standard houses maximum values of approx. 1.5 (𝑞𝐸50 + 𝑛50).
+Attention!
+By the end of 2020, the new legislation for nZEB is coming in place.
+This regulation requires an air permeability of maximum 2m³/m²h @ 50Pa differential pressure.
+We always aim to deliver air tightness strategies and products, to allow our clients with standard houses maximum values of approx. 1.5 (𝑞𝐸50 + 𝑛50).

 Please notice that an official air tightness test is depended to some technical requirements.
-To achieve a clear and true test result, the test should be done in calm weather with almost equal outdoor and indoor temperatures.
+To achieve a clear and genuine test result, the test should be done in calm weather with almost equal outdoor and indoor temperature.

 prodomo Ireland is specialised in surveying new and existing buildings regarding issues with draught, heat loss, dampness/mould, odour pollution or lack of sound proofing.